ultralytics/ultralytics/docs/en/modes/predict.md

     allowfullscreen>
   </iframe>
   <br>
-  <strong>Watch:</strong> How to Extract the Outputs from Ultralytics YOLOv8 Model for Custom Projects.
+  <strong>Watch:</strong> How to Extract the Outputs from Ultralytics YOLO Model for Custom Projects.
 </p>

 ## Real-world Applications